Gandalf Airlines

-Gandalf Airlines was a regional airline based at Orio al Serio Airport near Milan, Italy, which was operational from 1998 to 2004.
+Gandalf Airlines was a regional airline based at Orio al Serio Airport near Milan, Italy, which was operational from March 28, 1998 to 2004.
+The idea behind the airline, when it was launched on the market, was that there was a niche of customers willing to pay a premium for quality service.

 The airline operated a fleet of Dornier 328 aircraft in both jet and turboprop versions to a number of European destinations: Barcelona, Bari, Brescia, Brussels, Catania, Florence, Madrid, Milan, Paris (Charles de Gaulle), Paris (Orly), Pisa, Rome, Stuttgart, Trieste and Verona.
-Gandalf also had an agreement with Air France to feed the French carrier's international flights at de Gaulle.
+Gandalf also had an agreement with Air France to feed the French carrier's international flights at Paris (Charles de Gaulle airport).
+The company experienced a good expansion phase in the late 1990s, but the crisis of 11 September 2001 and the subsequent global economic situation caused a sudden reduction in travellers.
+Gandalf then attempted to convert into a traditional airline, but without success.The initial difficulties were also reflected in the change of management: Carlo Peretti Chairman, Carlo Cattaneo President, Bruno azzalini Managing Director.
 By November 2003, Gandalf Airlines had cut most of its routes due to financial difficulties.
-In February 2004 it filed for bankruptcy and suspended all operations.
+Flight operations were halted on February 19, 2004.
+Bankruptcy was declared on the 29th by the Parma court, while on February 14, 2011, a request was made for the indictment of 16 people.